Technigo/project-news-site/README.md

 📰 The goal of this project is to create a classic magazine or newspaper site.
 It should contain a main news area and a grid of cards with other news.
 Since one of the main missions is to practice responsive pages, the navigation bar should change when going from mobile to tablet to desktop displays.
+I'm a huge fan of Korean Pop culture and listen to a lot of k-pop, so I made this site about that topic ✨ The design style is inspired by music news sites, with bold, contrasting colors and simple shapes.

 ## How I built it